malbergo/stochastic-interpolants/README.md

 <img src="http://malbergo.me/docs/papers/ode_v_sde.png"  width="675" height="200">

 This repository provides a very simple implementation of the stochastic interpolant method of [Building Normalizing Flows with Stochastic Interpolants](https://arxiv.org/abs/2209.15571) and [Stochastic Interpolants: A Unifying Framework for Flows and Diffusions](https://arxiv.org/abs/2303.08797).
+Author contributions are equal and not reflected in the commit history; the code was primarily developed in a private repository before public release.

 The intent of this repository is to provide the reader with an interactive tool to understand the mechanisms of the framework, as well as to reproduce any figures in [2].